reachingisaskill/regolith/README.md

 It provides an API to support the development of 2D sprite-based games.
 The initial developement was focussed with goal of supporting a side-scrolling Sci-Fi RPG (in development), but with facilities to make it easily extensible.

-It defines a multithreaded engine, handles asset and memory management and provides handlers for easy sound and input event functionality.
-Hopefully taking the most complicated stuff away from the actual game design.
+It defines a multithreaded engine, handling rendering and update steps in separate threads, it also handles asset and memory management and provides handlers for easy sound and input event functionality.
+Collision detection is implmented based in the separating axis theorem and is compatible is convex polygon hitboxes.
+Full impulse-based physics responses are provided for each pair of colliding hitboxes.
+Regolith is designed to take the most complicated stuff and heavy lifting away from the actual game design.

 There are two core class families for users to inherit from: Physical Objects and Contexts.
 See below for more details.